jordanvidrine/coding-journey/README.md

 ## Currently learning
 1. Javascript
 2. NodeJS
+## For future learning
-3. React + Redux
+3. React + Redux (I know enough to get around, I want to dive deeper)
-4. MongoDB
+4. A database, mongoDB, or mySQL

 ### Some Backstory
 I graduated in 2012 from the University of Lafayette with a bachelors degree in Industrial Design.
 What I usually tell people is that my degree is in Product Design because 90% of the time "Industrial Design" gives back a confused look.
 Especially in South Louisiana, where I'm from, where it also evokes thoughts of the oil or other gas industry related fields.